 - Planning the HR for the project and arranging recruitment or terminations as necessary as the project evolves

-- Working with the department heads to ensure that national staff are managed well, from ensuring they have access to the training they need through to delivering disciplinaries where required
+- Working with the department heads to ensure that host country staff are managed well

 - Managing the project budget